 Once aboard, your flume will take you slowly through a series of scenes featuring more than 100 animatronic characters.

 The following contains spoilers:

 There are three small drops before the “grand drop” at the end of the ride.
 Look for the vultures and the long incline up.
 It’s all downhill from there.

-When To Go: Visit before 10:30am or in the final hour of operation when temperatures are 85+ degrees.
+When To Go: Visit before 10:30am or in the final two hours of operation when temperatures are 85+ degrees.
 In cooler temperatures, visit before 11am or in the evening.
 When it’s relatively cold and nighttime, there’s usually few people in line.

 Commentary: Splash Mountain is one of Disney’s most prolific attractions and a must-do for all visitors tall enough to ride.
 Don’t let the drop scare you off.